drawrowfly/amazon-product-api/README.md

                   blocking from the amazon side       [boolean] [default: false] --user-agent    Set custom user-agent                   [string] [default: ""] --timeout, -t   Timeout between requests.
-Timeout is set in mls: 1000 mls = 1
+Timeout is set in mls: 1000 mls = 1 --seller        Allows to set the seller-id (A....) to limit searches to products offered by this seller and show prices of this seller [string] [default: ""]

 Examples:
   amazon-buddy products -k 'Xbox one'